-The creative writer combines originality, complexity, independence of judgment, and aesthetic sensitivity according to the research of Frank Barron, who was known for his in depths studies of the creative mind.
+The creative writer combines originality, complexity, independence of judgment, and aesthetic sensitivity according to the research of Frank Barron, who was known for his in-depth studies of the creative mind.
 His subjects often took extremely complex elements to produce a final product that was elegant and deceptively simple.

 Such dichotomies tend to become better integrated as people grow older.
 For creative adolescents, this lack of integration may appear as moodiness or fickle thinking as they try to balance ideas at opposite poles.
 For example, adolescents may push the envelope when it comes to being different from older people, but not from their peers.
 In fact this age group exhibits more conformity to their classmates than any other.